MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 • Common protocol: 5-10mg weekly, split into 2-3 subcutaneous injections

-Timing: Morning administration is generally recommended, ideally 30-60 minutes before fasted exercise.
-This aligns with natural production patterns during fasting and physical activity.
-Evening doses may disrupt sleep due to the metabolic activation effects.
+Timing: Morning is generally preferred, ideally 30-60 minutes before fasted exercise.
+This lines up with natural production patterns during fasting and physical activity.
+Evening doses may disrupt sleep because of the metabolic activation effects.

 Reconstitution: Add bacteriostatic water slowly down the vial side.
-Never shake – this can damage the peptide.
-Common setup: 10mg vial + 0.5mL bacteriostatic water = 5mg per 25 units on an insulin syringe.
+Never shake because that can damage the peptide.
+A common setup: 10mg vial + 0.5mL bacteriostatic water = 5mg per 25 units on an insulin syringe.
 Inject subcutaneously in belly, thigh, or upper arm.
 Rotate injection sites to avoid tissue irritation.

-• Never freeze reconstituted MOTS-c – this damages the peptide structure
+• Never freeze reconstituted MOTS-c.
+Freezing and thawing damages the peptide structure.

 If a vendor doesn’t ship cold with ice packs or dry ice, you’re probably getting degraded product before it even arrives.
-This matters more for MOTS-c than almost any other peptide because of how quickly it breaks down.
-Some practitioners recommend reconstituting fresh for each injection if you’re only dosing once weekly.
+This matters more for MOTS-c than for something like BPC-157 or TB-500 which are far more stable.

 Stacking MOTS-c

-MOTS-c pairs well with other compounds depending on your goals.
-Because it works through AMPK activation rather than receptor binding, there’s minimal overlap with most other peptides.
+MOTS-c pairs well with other compounds because it works through AMPK activation rather than receptor binding.
+There is minimal overlap with most other peptides, which makes combining them pretty straightforward.

-• MOTS-c + BPC-157: BPC-157 handles tissue repair and gut health while MOTS-c optimizes metabolism.
-Completely different mechanisms with no overlap.
-Many people run these together during intense training blocks.
+The most common pairing is MOTS-c with BPC-157.
+BPC-157 handles tissue repair and gut health while MOTS-c handles metabolism.
+Completely different mechanisms, zero overlap.
+A lot of people run these two together during hard training blocks when they want faster recovery and better energy output at the same time.

 Side Effects

 Safety data for native MOTS-c is limited.
-The CB4211 trial found injection site reactions were the most common issue.
+The CB4211 trial reported injection site reactions as the most common issue.
 Animal studies have used doses up to 250 mg/kg without major problems, but that doesn’t guarantee human safety at any dose.

 • Increased heart rate or palpitations